radius-project/docs/docs/content/author-apps/platform-resources/_index.md

 weight: 1000
 categories: "Concept"
 ---

-Radius applications are able to connect to and leverage resources that are hosted in Kubernetes, Azure and AWS platforms.
-Simply model your resources and add a connection from your Radius resources.
+Kubernetes, Azure and AWS resources can all be added to your Radius application.
+Simply model your resources and add a connection from a Radius container.